Associate Professor of Finance

 Reputation concerns lead to extremely slow-moving capital.
 After poor performances in a certain strategy, managers with damaged reputation are reluctant to return to the same strategy before their reputation recovers, which is very slow.

-Levered ETF investors incur a cost of over $1 billion (5% of the market cap) each year.
+Each year, levered ETF investors pay $1 billion (5% of the market cap) to play this short-term speculation game.